| How well do you listen? Three ways to tune in more effectively.

 recognize my deepest wishes, I chose an excellent career path and never looked

+back.
 Good listening isn't easy.
 Most of us get little, if any, instruction in this area.
 It is assumed (erroneously) that because we

 can hear, we can also listen, and therefore we need no further training.
 We may carry poor listening skills into adult